URC Round 14 Review: Wins for Ulster, Munster, and Connacht; Leinster domination under question.

 Notions that Leinster’s second string are as good as most other URC teams took a bit of a knock in this match with the Lions racking up three unanswered tries in the first half and repeating the dose in the second.
 Leinster couldn’t match the Lions physicality, speed, and deft ball handling and struggled in every phase of the game.
 Turner was unfortunate to have a try ruled out – in my view the grounding was legitimate – but it was a tight call and Leinster were second best by some distance.

 Leinster had another try chalked off for a marginal forward pass just after half time and then Ala’altoa – just on for Clarkson – was also pinged at the scrum.
-Frawley, who had been Leinster’s best player finally get the touchdown.
-He also gets a second try, but not until after Tshituka has secured the bonus point try for the Lions.
-Leinster tried hard to secure at least a losers or try bonus try but just weren’t strong enough to the physical exchanges and conceded two more tries in the closing stages.
+Frawley, who had been Leinster’s best player finally got the touchdown.
+He also got a second try, but not until after Tshituka has secured the bonus point try for the Lions.
+Leinster tried hard to secure at least a losers or try bonus try but just weren’t strong enough in the physical exchanges and conceded two more tries in the closing stages.
 No doubt the travel and altitude took its toll, but Leinster don’t make excuses.

 I have long contended that Leinster tight head, Tom Clarkson isn’t a good enough scrummager for this level of play even if he can be useful in the loose.
 With Ala’alatoa leaving at the end of the season Leinster will be down to just one decent tighthead, Tadgh Furlong, and he will be away with Ireland for almost half the season.

 Instead of pursuing marquee signings like RG Snyman and Jordie Barrett in areas of the team where they are already strong, Leinster should be addressing their chronic lack of depth at prop.
 They also don’t yet have a viable replacement for Healy (36) at loosehead.
 Leinster left 13 starters against La Rochelle at home, and were also without Keenan, Ringrose, O’Brien, Conan, and Ryan.
 But none of that matters I you don’t have a decent scrum and cannot win the physical exchanges.

 Bulls 22 Munster 27

-Munster are at least fully locked and loaded against the Bulls and had had the previous week-end off after their European Cup exit.
-But the Bulls had also kept their frontliners at home and sent a reserve team to Northampton for their Quarterfinal – much to the annoyance of the EPCR organisers.
+Munster were at least fully locked and loaded against the Bulls and had had the previous week-end off after their European Cup exit.
+But the Bulls had also kept their frontliners at home and sent a reserve team to Northampton for their European Cup Quarterfinal – much to the annoyance of the EPCR organisers.
 So this was going to be a real contest.

 Murray hit the post with a 53 meter penalty in the thin highveld air but Munster drew first blood with some combative play resulting in a try out wide for Daly.
-Crowley nailed the touchline conversion for a confidence boosting 0-7 start but some powerful Bulls running leads to a try for Louw.
+Crowley nailed the touchline conversion for a confidence boosting 0-7 start but some powerful Bulls running led to a try for Louw.

-Some great off-loading rugby, led by Snyman gets Munster back on the front foot and Snyman gets in at the end.
-This is the best I have seen Munster play all season.
+Some great off-loading rugby, led by Snyman got Munster back on the front foot and Snyman got the try in at the end.
+This is the best rugby Munster have played all season.
 Crowley again nails a long distance angled penalty to make it 10–17 at half-time.
 The key issue is whether Munster can last the full 80 minutes in the rarefied air.
 The pace of the match has been relentless and there will be some tired legs in the final minutes.

-The Bulls looked like they were getting on top in the second half with tries by Arendse and Grobbelaar putting the 22-17 ahead.
+The Bulls looked like they were getting on top in the second half with tries by Arendse and Grobbelaar putting them 22-17 ahead.
 But then a clumsy head on head tackle by Goosen on Casey results in another try for the Bulls being ruled out and a red card for Goosen.
-It seemed a harsh sanction for a marginal contact, but Casey went off for a HIA and didn’t return which resulted in a limping Murray having to re-take the field.
+It seemed a harsh sanction for a marginal contact, but Casey went off for a HIA and didn’t return, which resulted in a limping Murray having to re-take the field.

 Munster got on top after that and tries by Hodnett and Murray gave them the win in a tough and tight encounter.
 Munster are starting to look and play like champions again and this was a very good match to win against a strong Bulls side.